-5.1.1 8-bit Processors
+6.1.1 8-bit Processors

-Luffa has been implemented for the Atmel[®] AVR[®] processor and the Renesas[®] H8[®] processor in assembly languages.
+Luffa has been implemented for the Atmel AVR processor and the Renesas H8 processor in assembly languages.

-Atmel[®] AVR[®] Processor Our target processor model is ATmega8515.
+Atmel AVR Processor Our target processor model is ATmega8515.
 The processor has 8192 bytes of flash memory and 512 bytes of SRAM.
-We used Atmel[®]'s AVR Studio[®] as a development environment and measured execution time on the AVR Simulator of ATmega8515 bundled with the AVR Studio[®].
+We used Atmel's AVR Studio as a development environment and measured execution time on the AVR Simulator of ATmega8515 bundled with the AVR Studio.

-The execution time and memory requirements of an assembly code are shown in Table 6.
+The execution time and memory requirements of an assembly code are shown in Table 9.
 In the table, the second column lists the execution time to hash a one-block message.
 The third column lists the execution time to hash a very long message.
 The fourth and fifth columns are for the sizes of the implementation.
 There is no setup of the algorithm in Luffa, hence the setup time is zero.

-Renesas[®] H8[®] Processor Our target processor model is H8[®] 38024F (H8/300L core).
+Renesas H8 Processor Our target processor model is H8 38024F (H8/300L core).
 The processor has 32 kbytes of flash memory and 1 kbytes of SRAM.
-We used Renesas[®]'s High-performance Embedded Workshop (HEW) as a development environment and measured execution time on the Simulator of H8/300L bundled with HEW.